Core API

 • m – Number of constraints

-• P_row_offsets – CSR row pointers for P matrix
+• P_row_offsets – CSR row pointers for P matrix.
+P must be full symmetric (both upper and lower triangles).

 • P_col_indices – CSR column indices for P matrix